allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/01_summary.md

 - TODO: please write an abstract that summarizes your main finding and why it is important or interesting from the point of view of experts in the field.
-- TODO: remove all unneeded text
+- TODO: remove all unneeded prompts